Alcohol and Drug Use Statistics in Meridian, ID

 - Idaho (PCCCSI)

-State-Funded Rehab Centers: State-funded rehabs receive grants from the government to offer low-cost or free rehab to those in need.
-State-funded rehab centers also include methadone clinics that treat opioid misuse with medication.
-These types of alcohol and drug rehab centers may require you to prove your financial need to qualify for treatment.
+State-Funded Centers: State-funded rehabs receive grants from the government to offer low-cost or free care to those in need.
+State-funded centers also include methadone clinics that treat opioid misuse with medication.

 Private Insurance, Medicare, and Medicaid

-If you have private health insurance, you can use it to pay for rehab.
-Your health insurer is required by law to pay for a portion or all of your drug and/or alcohol rehab.
+If you have private health insurance, you can use it to pay for care.
+Your health insurer is required by law to pay for a portion or all of your care.
 Private insurance can include companies like Blue Cross Blue Shield and Cigna.
-Using your private insurance to pay for rehab can help reduce or remove the costs of rehab while ensuring that you receive quality care.

 Medicare